zafields/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/how_to_create_an_image_for_Intel_Edison.md

   git clone https://github.com/Azure/azure-iot-sdks ~/azure-iot-sdks/ --branch dmpreview --recursive
   ```

-  > *NOTE: - If you clone into a different folder, you will have to edit the recipe file (`azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/bitbake/iotdm-edison-sample.bb`) to point to your local clone*
+  > *NOTE: If you clone the repository into a different folder, you will have to edit the recipe file (`azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/bitbake/iotdm-edison-sample.bb`) to point to your local clone.*

 - Copy the recipe into your bitbake build directory: